Are you planning to scale your e-commerce business? Or any online business, for that matter? Email marketing is vital.

 In terms of running an e-commerce store, email marketing can make a difference in profitability in customer acquisition.
 From nurturing leads, holiday promotions, and loyalty programs, email marketing plays a crucial role throughout your entire e-commerce customer journey.

-In this post, we’ll walk you through eight practical email marketing tips that you can use to boost your revenue:
+In this post, we’ll walk you through eight practical ecommerce email marketing tips that you can use to boost your revenue:

 One of the most critical aspects of e-commerce marketing is not waiting until you have a vast email list before starting email marketing.

 We recommend that you start the moment that you gain your first subscriber.
-The important thing is that continue working to grow your email list.
+The important thing is that you continue working to grow your email list.

 You might have to translate your emails into multiple languages if you have a global market.
 Usually, this will depend on who you’re talking to.